gomisroca/learn-AWS/10-devops-on-aws.md

   - Developed and deployed as a single unit.
 Changes are difficult to manage.
   - Tightly coupled functionality.
 If too large, it becomes difficult to maintain.
   - Single development stack.
 Changing technlogies is difficult and costly.

+## Why DevOps?

+- Faster from commit to deploy.
+- More frequent deployments.
+- Lower change failure rate.
+- Faster time to recover.
+- Improved collaboration.
+- Automatically enforced rules and controls for security.